History of Frisbee and Disc Sports in Canada

 Bob Blakely, Canadian Frisbee Association Director, 1980s.

-In 1975, Ed Headrick asked Dan Roddick to head up the IFA at Wham-O. Ed also asked Ken Westerfield to head the Canadian Frisbee Association for Canada, Ken turned down the job and felt that his efforts would be better served outside an office.
-Irwin Toy, located in Toronto, did eventually establish the Canadian Frisbee Association.
-In the years that followed, the Canadian Frisbee Association would have several directors.
-In the 1980s, Bob Blakely took charge of Irwin’s Frisbee promotions and became director of the CFA.
-Bob Blakely was the Canadian Frisbee Association’s first player/director and was already involved in disc sports.
-Bob successfully organized show tours, appropriated funds, and supported tournaments and teams, he also promoted and coordinated the Jr Frisbee Program across Canada.
-Blakely and Westerfield were good friends and became a perfect team for further promoting Frisbee and disc sports across Canada in the 1980s.
+In 1975, Ed Headrick approached Dan Roddick to lead the International Frisbee Association (IFA).
+Ken Westerfield was also asked to head the Canadian Frisbee Association, but he declined the offer and believed his efforts would be more fruitful outside of an office.
+Eventually, Irwin Toy established the Canadian Frisbee Association in Toronto.
+Over the years, the association has had several directors.
+In the 1980s, Bob Blakely became the first player/director of the CFA.
+Blakely was already involved in disc sports and successfully organized show tours, appropriated funds, and supported tournaments and teams.
+Additionally, he coordinated the Jr Frisbee Program across Canada.
+Blakely and Westerfield were good friends and worked together to promote frisbee and disc sports across Canada in the 1980s.

 mary-kathron-toronto-1977-2